skhadem/3D-BoundingBox/README.md

 The original repo did not visualize the 3D prediction so I am working on improving the evaluation and batch data classes to draw out predicted boxes.
 Run.py will be working evaluation script eventually.
+If interested, join the slack workspace where the paper is discussed, issues are worked through, and more!
+Click this [link](https://join.slack.com/t/3dboundingbox-oun9186/shared_invite/enQtNDk4Njg2NzYyNzY5LWVlZWRlMjNhZmZlYjVmNGY3NWVlNDA4MmY2ZWQ3ZmUyY2Q4OWIxMmY4NzU4YmViM2ViZWI5YjgxOTIyOTI4ZjI) to join.
 Original README:
 # 3D Bounding Box Estimation Using Deep Learning and Geometry